katur/eegi/INSTALL.md

 Here is a walkthrough of how I deployed this with Apache and modwsgi on Ubuntu.

 This assumes that most sysadmin setup is already complete.
-Lior performed the sysadmin setup on pyxis, and has the documentation.
 This sysadmin steps includes the following:

 - installing Python and virtualenv